The Talisman (King and Straub novel): Plot

-Jack and a sickly Richard bombard the army base, destroying most of Morgan's armada and killing Elroy and Osmond's son.
-Jack flips into California, where Richard finally admits to the Territories' existence.
-They arrive at Point Venuti and sneak into the Agincourt Hotel (the twinner of the Alhambra Inn) undetected by the remaining werewolves.
-They meet Speedy Parker on the beachfront, who is weak and dying.
-Inside the Black Castle, Jack battles stone suits of armor defending the Talisman and takes it, triggering an earthquake and disbanding the rest of the werewolves who allied with Morgan Sloat.
-Jack realizes there are multiple worlds beside the two he is familiar with and the Talisman is the axis of all of them.
+They arrive at Point Venuti, their final destination, and sneak into the Agincourt Hotel undetected by the remaining mutants.
+They meet Speedy Parker, who is weak and dying.
+Inside the Black Castle, Jack battles stone suits of armor defending the Talisman and takes it, triggering an earthquake and disbanding the rest of the mutants who allied with Morgan Sloat.
+Jack realizes there are multiple worlds beside the two he is familiar with, and the Talisman is the axis of all of them.
 He heals Richard with the Talisman, kills Gardner on the castle steps and faces off with Morgan on the beach.
-Eventually he manages to kill Sloat, heals Speedy and returns to New Hampshire in a limousine.
+Eventually he manages to kill Sloat, heals Speedy and returns to New Hampshire in a Cadillac Eldorado.
 Jack reunites with Lily and uses the Talisman a final time to save his mother and the Queen.

 Publication history

 The idea of writing The Talisman first took form when Stephen King moved with his family to London in early 1977.
 It was there he met Peter and Susan Straub, and their children.
 The two writers became friends, both being fans of each other's work.
 King and his family left London three months later to return to the United States.
 Straub and King had talked multiple times before about collaborating to write a book, but nothing ever surfaced until years after King returned stateside, when the Straubs also moved to the United States.
-According to King, after Straub moved, "the talk got serious," and they began collaborating.
-Their literary friendship continued after The Talisman was published; in 1999 they began working on the sequel, Black House (2001), which deals with Jack Sawyer as an adult.
+According to King, they began collaborating.
+Their literary friendship continued after The Talisman was published; in 1999 they began working on the sequel, Black House (2001), which deals with Sawyer as an adult.
+The book's sequel Black House presents a retcon that the Territories are a parallel to All-World.
+This is made most clear by King's introduction to The Little Sisters of Eluria where he states the pavilion where Jack Sawyer meets Sophie is the same one in The Little Sisters.

-A third and final book in the Jack Sawyer series was planned.

 Locations

 The Territories

 When Jack "flips," he finds himself in a parallel world, which is physically smaller than the world from which he comes.
 Throughout the course of the novel, Jack uses the size differential as a method to travel quickly across the country.
 The eastern region, corresponding to the Eastern Seaboard, is the most densely populated and is governed under a feudal system headed by the Queen.
 The central regions, roughly corresponding to the American plains, are a grain growing area known as "the Outposts."
-Beyond them the western region of the Territories is a destroyed area known as "the Blasted Lands" (analogous to the American Southwest – primarily New Mexico, where the atomic bomb was tested).
-It apparently was wrecked by radioactivity and has dangerous mutants and occasional fireballs.
+Beyond them, the western region of the Territories is a destroyed area known as "the Blasted Lands" (analogous to the American Southwest – primarily New Mexico, where the atomic bomb was tested).
+It apparently was wrecked by radioactivity, and has dangerous mutants and occasional fireballs.